 I’m happy to help where I can, so I’m glad you came by to read this!
 As always, I would encourage you to do more of your own research on exercise science, nutrition, and recovery.
 It’s the best thing you can do for your own health!

 PSST!
 When did you discover foam rolling?
+What is the best foam roller you’ve used?
 Tell me below!